tribixbite/awesome/README.md

 ## TypeScript

 *   [tribixbite/link-finder](https://github.com/tribixbite/link-finder) - findur.link — Bulk domain name search with smart mutations
-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for creating polished walkthroughs, demos, tutorials, and product videos.
+Add auto-zoom, webcam overlays, cursor animations and more to your screen recordings.
+An alternative to Screen Studio.
 *   [tribixbite/torch](https://github.com/tribixbite/torch) - Flashlight search engine — modern reimagination of parametrek.
 Filter 3,177 flashlights by 28 specs.
 *   [tribixbite/termux-tools](https://github.com/tribixbite/termux-tools) - Termux ARM64 tools, scripts, and utilities for Android development
 *   [abhigyanpatwari/GitNexus](https://github.com/abhigyanpatwari/GitNexus) - GitNexus: The Zero-Server Code Intelligence Engine -       GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
 Drop in a GitHub repo or ZIP file, and get an interactive knowledge graph wit a built in Graph RAG Agent.
 Perfect for code exploration